Skip to main content

 The connection between hormonal status and cardiovascular health is significantly mediated through metabolic pathways.
 Hormones like insulin, thyroid hormones, and growth hormone, alongside sex steroids, collectively regulate glucose metabolism, lipid profiles, and energy expenditure.
 Dysregulation in any of these hormonal systems can lead to metabolic syndrome, a cluster of conditions that dramatically increase the risk of heart disease and stroke.

-For example, and its downstream mediator, Insulin-like Growth Factor 1 (IGF-1), play roles in myocardial function and vascular health.
+For example, growth hormone and its downstream mediator, Insulin-like Growth Factor 1 (IGF-1), play roles in myocardial function and vascular health.
 While excessive growth hormone can lead to adverse cardiovascular remodeling, optimal levels are associated with healthy cardiac output and endothelial function.
 Growth hormone peptide therapies, by stimulating physiological growth hormone release, aim to restore these beneficial effects without the risks associated with supraphysiological levels.

 The table below summarizes some key hormonal influences on cardiovascular risk factors: